A model reference adaptive system approach for nonlinear online parameter identification: Convergence analysis of the error system

-By default, these conditions will be imposed on the exact state equations in the upcoming examples.
-This is to ensure the exact state, that shall be in the following denoted by $z$, exists in the proper space as stated in \ref{A-extU}, moreover is bounded in $(t,x)$ to facilitate the validation of assumptions \ref{A-lip}-\ref{A-coe} regarding the identified coefficients.
-This allows us to assume
+By default, these conditions will be imposed on the model equations in the upcoming examples.
+This is to ensure that the exact state, which is as always denoted by $z$, exists in the right space as stated in \ref{A-extU}.
+Moreover, its uniform boundedness in $(t,x)$ facilitates the validation of assumptions \ref{A-lip}-\ref{A-coe} in the sense that positivity (or negativity) of $z$ features there.
+With respect to this existence result and regularity of $z$, we assume

-Coefficients $c, a$ here will respectively play the role of the exact space-dependent coefficient $q^*$ in the examined problems.
-Thus we can impose
+The coefficients $c, a$ here will respectively play the role of the exact space-dependent coefficient $q^*$ in the examined problems.
+Thus, we can impose